benfoxall/decks/day-of-rest.md

 # this sounds a bit like the
 # [fit] Internet <br/>of Things

 ---

+## 1. Many small (movable) devices - wires become an issue
+## 2. Batteries - constrains compute resource
+## 3. Things need to be able to talk to each other

+^
+With everything being connected - wires become a problem Low power devices may last years on a battery, this means running an http server may be impossible It's not just about sensors, sometimes you need devices to be able to communicate with each other (windows open when too hot)

+---

 # [fit] Part 1.
-## A deep dive into IoT networks, and how they can fit with wordpress
+## A deep dive into IoT networks, and how they can fit with WordPress

+^
+By the end of this - I hope you'll have a DEEP Understanding of a particular IoT network and how it can fit with other stuff.

 ---